badripaudel77/dynamic-excel-generator/README.md

 ### **About**

-- This is an application (web-service) that allows one to generate and download file(excel for now) based on dynamic no of columns at runtime and certain configuration values such as prefix for email,phone and so on.
+- This is an application (web-service) that allows one to generate and download file(excel for now) based on dynamic number of columns(headers) at runtime and certain configuration values such as prefix, postfix, and some values as per the users' requirements.
-- This is the backend service available at the endpoint /api/v1/fileGenerator/download which receives the payload that differs from the user to user at run time.
+- This is the backend service available at the endpoint ```/api/v1/fileGenerator/download``` which receives the payload that differs from one user to another user at run time.
 Payload example is as follows:
   ```json
    {
     "fileType": "",